Long-time behavior of the Stokes-transport system in a channel: Introduction

+Hence the decay rate can be expected to be somewhat optimal.
+Moreover, in the case of the torus, the rate of decay can be as large as desired, the cost being the regularity required on $\theta_0'$.
+Note that for $r=0$, $\alpha=2$, we find the decay rate announced in \cref{thm:stab}.

 \paragraph{Difficulties with Dirichlet boundary conditions.} Let us now explain the main differences between \eqref{eq:ST-torus} on $\T^2$ and the original system \eqref{eq:STi} on $\Omega=\T\times(0,1)$.
-The strategy will be identical, the first step in to deduce uniform bound for $\theta'$ in $H^4(\Omega)$ and then use interpolation inequalities together with the energy estimate to obtain the decay estimate \eqref{eq:intro-decay}, but their derivation will be substantially more involved.
+The strategy will be identical.
+We first prove a uniform bound for $\theta'$ in $H^4(\Omega)$, and then use interpolation inequalities together with the energy estimate to obtain the decay estimate \eqref{eq:intro-decay}.
+However the derivation of the different bounds will be substantially more involved.

-Since the equation is no longer set on the torus, but rather in the domain $\Omega=\T\times(0,1)$ endowed with boundary conditions, we can no longer perform a (discrete) Fourier transform in the vertical variable.
-However it is possible to analyze explicitly the eigenfunctions of the operator

-and show that the eigenvalues $(\lambda_\bk)_{\bk\in \Z^2}$ of the operator $L$ behave asymptotically as $k_x^2/|\bk|^4$ (see \cref{lem:basis}), so that the estimate \eqref{eq:intro-decay} remains true.
-Details on the spectral analysis are presented in the PhD thesis of Antoine Leblond.

-However, we are able to prove uniform $H^4(\Omega)$ bound for $\theta'$ directly from the equation without spectral analysis.
-More precisely, the estimate \eqref{eq:intro-Hs} remains valid for $s=0$ since $\psi|_{\p\Omega}=\p_\bn\psi|_{\p\Omega}$.
-Higher order uniform estimates in $H^s(\Omega)$ fails in general due to non-vanishing terms on the boundary.
+We shall prove the uniform $H^4(\Omega)$ bound for $\theta'$ directly from the equation without spectral analysis.
+More precisely, the estimate \eqref{eq:intro-Hs} remains valid for $s=0$ since $\psi|_{\p\Omega}=\p_\bn\psi|_{\p\Omega}=0$.
+Higher order uniform estimates in $H^s(\Omega)$ fail in general due to non-vanishing terms on the boundary.
 The question is therefore when the integration by parts done in \eqref{eq:intro-Hs} can be performed.
 The traces of $\theta'$ and $\p_\bn\theta'$ being zero, the traces of $\Delta^2\psi$ and $\p_\bn\Delta^2\psi$ are also vanishing (see \cref{sub:traces}) so integrations by parts in \eqref{eq:intro-Hs} can be done for $s=4$ provided $G=0$.
 Therefore a uniform $H^4$ bound can be deduced when $G=0$.
-When $G$ is nonzero, some traces are not vanishing anymore.
-The strategy will be to treat them perturbativly, \ie not performing integration by parts on $\Delta^2(G\psi)\Delta^3\psi$.
+When $G$ is nonzero, some traces no longer vanish.
+The strategy will be to treat them perturbatively, \ie not performing integration by parts on $\Delta^2(G\psi)\Delta^3\psi$.
+A similar interpolation argument (\cref{lem:interpol}) allows us to then deduce the analogue of \eqref{eq:intro-decay} \ie that $\|\theta'\|_{L^2}$ is bounded by $(1+t)^{-1}$.